Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Volumes/Readme.md

 ### Plate

+It's crucial to provide detailed information about the plate type, material, well configuration, and other relevant specifications to ensure reproducibility and accuracy of the experimental setup.

 - __plate_type__
   - Type: string
   - Description: The type of plate, such as microtiter plate, deep-well plate, or others.